-Conditional Expected Casualties may be computed to account for the entire mission, for specific failure modes, by stage of flight, for more limited time spans, etc. Sections 450.101(c)(2), 450.108(b)(1) and (2), and 450.108(c)(4) state, however, that the time span must represent a "significant" period of flight.
-To ensure the potential for high consequence events is not obscured by calculations utilizing unreasonably long periods of flight, the applicant should use one second time intervals, or shorter, in its calculation of CEc unless it can be demonstrated that a longer interval for a certain phase of flight will adequately capture the risks of a high consequence event.
+Conditional Expected Casualties may be computed to account for the entire mission, for specific failure modes, by stage of flight, for more limited time spans, etc. Sections 450.101(c)(2), 450.108(b)(1) and (2), and 450.108(c)(4) state, however, that CE_C must be computed for any "significant" period of flight.
+A period of flight would be significant if it is long enough for a mitigation, such as flight abort, to decrease the public risks or consequences materially from any reasonably foreseeable failure mode.
+The time needed to accomplish flight abort should account for the time delay, including uncertainties, between the violation of a flight abort rule and the time when the flight safety system is expected to activate (e.g., the time computed to satisfy does not significantly change (e.g., less than 10%) over the time period.
+To ensure the potential for multiple casualty events is not obscured by calculations utilizing unreasonably long periods of flight, the applicant should use one second time intervals, or shorter, in its calculation of CE_C unless it can be demonstrated that a longer interval for a certain phase of flight will adequately capture the risks from a multiple casualty event.
 Note that § 450.101(c) applies separately to each phase of flight, so each interval must not extend across a boundary between phases.
 See paragraph 6.1 of this AC for additional guidance on valid phases of flight.